 How do organisms survive in a changing world?
 This is a fundamental question in biology that has been extremely difficult to answer.
 My lab is working to answer to this question by using new technologies and novel approaches to examine how genes, transcripts, proteins, and cellular circuits enable survival.
 The goal of our research is to uncover the dramatic variation in the strategies cells use to survive, and to reveal the extent that cellular circuits vary in their response to changing environments.
 In order to make such inferences, some components of our work also require a good understanding of the population and phylogenetic history of genes and organisms.
 I have substantial experience in transcriptomics and computational biology.
 I have particularly focused on the use of transcriptomes for detecting horizontal gene transfer, inferring population and coalescent processes, and synthesizing results from transcriptomic data across research studies.
 Recently, a component of my work has focused on inferring processes that govern levels of natural variation and modes of evolution in regulatory and metabolic phenotypes.
 This work involves network level data (protein interaction, metabolic, and regulatory), gene expression data, whole-genome or transcriptome sequencing data, and/or large-scale phenotypic data.
 In the wet lab, we have prepared RNA-seq libraries from yeast, plants, and insects.
 We have developed an in-house pipeline to process and quantify the results of RNA-seq experiments.

-Rest is also director of the Ph.D. program in Ecology and Evolution.
+Rest is also Chair of the Department of Ecology and Evolution.

 University of Chicago